deeplokhande/data101demobook/README.md

-This is a example of a interactive book for DATA 101 Course thought by Prof. Tomasz Imielinski (http://data101.cs.rutgers.edu/)
+This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.
-Find the demo site at (https://deeplokhande.github.io/data101demobook/)